-Make sure that you understand the difference between a priority debt & a non-priority debt.
-Take a look at the types of debts below & see which ones match your situation, You need to start prioritising these debts as soon as possible,
+Make sure that you understand the difference between a priority debt and a non-priority debt.
+Take a look at the types of debts below & see which ones match your situation.
+You need to start prioritising these debts as soon as possible.

 Priority Debt Examples